For many in Puerto Rico, new Hurricane Maria death toll rings true

 JUNCOS, Puerto Rico — Harry Figueroa Alvarez relied on an oxygen tank to sleep at night.
 After Hurricane Maria, the loss of electricity meant he couldn't power the equipment to alleviate his respiratory condition, said his daughter, Lisandra Figueroa Flores.

-Her father started sleeping outside his house to try to breathe in more fresh air.
+Her father started sleeping outside his house to try to breathe more fresh air.
 But it wasn't enough to make up for the oxygen tank.
-One day he collapsed and a day later, he died in a hospital bed.
+One day he collapsed, and a day later, he died in a hospital bed.

 "My father was 56 years old and for lack of power and air he died," said Figueroa Flores.